 Your work experience and how it relates to teaching

 Use the personal statement to give further information on the work experience you listed in the application form.
-Explain how this experience is relevant to teaching, particularly where you've been working with young people in schools and other contexts such as youth clubs, summer camps or sports clubs.
-Comment on work experience in other settings, such as voluntary work and extracurricular activities, and show how the skills you gained will help you become an effective teacher.
+Explain how this experience is relevant to teaching, particularly when describing experiences in which you’ve worked with young people in schools and other contexts such as youth clubs, summer camps or sports clubs.
+Comment on work experience in other settings, such as voluntary work and extracurricular activities, and show how the skills you gained will help you to become an effective teacher.

 Reflect on your teaching skills

-If you don't live in the UK currently, explain why you want to study in the UK and, if relevant, provide evidence, through UK NARIC for example, that your qualifications are at the required standard.
+If you don't currently live in the UK, explain why you want to study in the UK; if relevant, provide evidence (through UK NARIC for example) that your qualifications are at the required standard.
 Check that your language skills are sufficient to complete the training programme as requirements vary between institutions.

-Explain anything not made clear elsewhere on the application, such as reasons for restricted geographical mobility or gaps in your education or working life.
+Explain anything not made clear elsewhere on the application, such as reasons for gaps in your education or working life.

 Tips for writing and checking your personal statement

-- Remember that you can only write one personal statement for all your choices, so make sure it reflects the route/s you have applied for.
+- • Remember that you can only write one personal statement for all your choices, so make sure it reflects the route or routes you have applied for.